aziis98/graph-manipulator/README.md

 section 5.2.2), but they are useful for representing various mathematical objects like classical graphs, flow networks, and knot diagrams.

+For now this is just a toy project and hasn't been used for anything serious.
+It should at least be somewhat useful for visualizing and drawing port-style graphs, diagrams, and knot/link diagrams easily (svg export coming soon).

 ## Quick start

 Requirements: Node.js or Bun.
 To run with npm, replace `bun` with `npm` in the